Rugal/oral-programming/README.md

 ###google speech api
 This module is responsible for wrapping your api key and posting http request with the flac file you provided to Google.
 If anyone has problem with APIkey, you can refer to my [post](http://rugal.ga/developement/2015/05/16/tutorial-to-use-google-speech-api/).
 The `APIRequest` will return all String provided by google, which means there will have 2 json divided by a `\n`.
+I am using audio format with `sample rate = 16000` and `16 bits`.
+This specification results from a lot of experiments.

 ###keyboard operator
 My plan for this module is that, this daemon will listen to any instruction you give to it and trigger keyboard event to do work like human.
 So later on it should listen to the transcript back from google speech API.